TakaakiU/takaakiu.github.io/_posts/2025-06-16-setup-analytics-searchconsole.markdown

 ## Setting up Google Analytics and Google Search Console with the "Mr. Green" Jekyll Theme

+The entire process consists of the following **5 steps**.

 1. Create a Google Analytics Property
 1. Create a Google Search Console Property
 1. Configure the "Mr. Green" Jekyll Theme
 1. Verify the Integration
 1. Submit the Sitemap in Google Search Console

 ### 1. Create a Google Analytics Property